Task backlog: How to manage and prioritize effectively

 Prioritization

-There are many prioritization techniques that help structure this process:
+Established prioritization frameworks that structure this process:

 Optimization and refinement